-Such witness, at the time of service of a subpoena, shall be notified of the matter under investigation concerning which such witness will be required to testify.
+The witness, at the time of service of a subpoena, shall be notified of the matter under investigation concerning which such witness will be required to testify.
 A subject of an investigation is a person whose conduct is within the scope of the investigation and is suspected of committing or being party to an offense under investigation.
-The failure to furnish such witness with any notice or information required to be given by this section shall cause the issued subpoena to be invalid.
+The failure to furnish the witness with any notice or information required to be given by this section shall cause the issued subpoena to be invalid.

 (d) A person subpoenaed to testify under oath shall appear and testify under oath at the time and place designated on the subpoena.
-In addition, the witness shall be notified that he/she has a right to consult with and to have an attorney present at the time the testimony is taken and that he/she has a constitutional right not to furnish or produce evidence that may tend to incriminate him or her.
+In addition, the witness shall be notified that they have a right to consult with and to have an attorney present at the time the testimony is taken and that they have a constitutional right not to furnish or produce evidence that may tend to incriminate them.

 (e) The terms of any such subpoena must be reasonable and focused on specific testimony or evidence sought and must directly relate to the matters under investigation.
-A subpoena issued that is broad in nature is not considered valid.
+A subpoena issued that is broad in nature shall not be considered valid.
 No subpoena may be issued for purposes of harassment or for any illegitimate or improper purpose.
 All constitutional and statutory rights and privileges which exist with respect to any subpoena issued by the inspector general, including the privilege against self-incrimination, shall have the same force and effect with any and all existing laws and constitutional rights.

-(f) A subpoenaed person may object to the subpoena served upon him/her in advance of the return date of the subpoena by a motion to quash filed in the superior court of the state of Rhode Island.
+(f) A subpoenaed person may object to the subpoena served upon them in advance of the return date of the subpoena by a motion to quash filed in the superior court.
 The filing of a motion to quash shall stay all pending subpoenas until further order of the superior court.
-Any justice of the superior court may, upon application by the inspector general, issue an order to compel the attendance of witnesses subpoenaed as aforesaid and the giving of testimony under oath in furtherance of any audit or investigation under this chapter in the same manner and to the same extent as before the superior court.
+Any justice of the superior court may, upon application by the inspector general, issue an order to compel the attendance of witnesses subpoenaed and the giving of testimony under oath in furtherance of any audit or investigation under this chapter in the same manner and to the same extent as before the superior court.
 Failure to obey any order of the court with respect to a subpoena may be punished by said court as contempt.

-(g) Any subpoena issued pursuant to this section shall not be made public by the inspector general or any persons subject to his/her direction or by any member of the inspector general's office designated to hear testimony under this section, and the same provisions with reference to secrecy, which govern grand jury proceedings, shall govern testimony given.
-Whoever violates the provisions of this paragraph shall be punished by imprisonment for not more than six (6) months in a jail or house of correction or by a fine of not more than one
+(g) Any subpoena issued pursuant to this section shall not be made public by the inspector general or any persons subject to their direction or by any member of the inspector general's office designated to hear testimony under this section.
+The same provisions with reference to secrecy, which govern grand jury proceedings, shall govern testimony given pursuant to this chapter.
+Whoever violates the provisions of this paragraph shall be punished by imprisonment for not more than six (6) months in a jail or house of correction or by a fine of not more than one thousand dollars (\$1,000).
+Disclosure of such testimony may be made to such